srishti1909/narrative_visualization/README.md

-# Evolution of Netflix's Content: A Narrative Visualization
+# Narrative Visualization of Netflix's Content Evolution

 This project visualizes the evolution of Netflix's content over the years.
 It is divided into three scenes, each focusing on a unique aspect of the content that Netflix has produced over time.